chreden/trawindowed/README.md

 ### Command Line Arguments
 Passing `-borderless` to the game exe will launch the game in borderless window mode (as if you had started the game and pressed the toggle button).
 This can be set via "Launch Options" in Steam.
+Passing `-camerafix` to the game exe will fix an issue with the camera (if it gets stuck looking down).
+This can be set via "Launch Options" in Steam.

 ## Information for developers
 ### Build